Menu

 The most common alternative to LEDES invoices are PDF invoices.
 In fact, a Brightflag analysis found that 48% of all invoices for US-headquartered customers are submitted as PDFs.
 By comparison, 87% are submitted in PDF format for non-US headquartered customers.

-Most legal e-billing systems cannot read and extract information on PDF invoices, which necessitated the creation of the LEDES file format.
+However, most legal e-billing systems cannot read and extract information on PDF invoices.

-Thankfully, modern e-billing systems like Brightflag use A.I. to automatically extract data from PDFs.
+Thankfully, modern e-billing systems like Brightflag use A.I. to automatically extract, read, and categorize data from PDFs even without UTBMS codes.
 This gives in-house teams the same experience of reviewing a fully digitized invoice without law firms needing to submit in LEDES.
-It’s the best of both worlds: the electronic data in-house teams need to pay bills fast and make strategic decisions, without the downside of the LEDES file format.

 Understanding the nuances of legal invoicing is the first step in getting a handle on your organization’s billing processes and finding a solution that will increase transparency and efficiency, as well as your organization’s analytical capabilities.